Our mission

 Our Board of Trustees is the highest decision-making body at NTSU.
 Their duty is to ensure that the charity (Nottingham Trent Students' Union) complies with our governing document and the law.

-NTSU's Board is chaired by NTSU President Jess Walker.
+NTSU's Board is chaired by Trustee and NTSU President Libby Sinclair.
 They safeguard the vision and values of the Union, establish the organisation's strategic direction, and ensure it meets the needs of its members.

 Our trustees ensure NTSU strives for good operational practice and review and monitor the organisation's performance and progress towards its objectives.
 In addition, the trustees ensure the organisation works within its charitable purpose and complying with its governing document at all times.